Published on: August 20, 2020

 For example, glutathione, a naturally occurring antioxidant in the body, can rejuvenate a Vitamin C molecule that’s spent (technical word for this is oxidized) converting it back to its antioxidant state so that it can soak up more free radicals.

-And, many antioxidants also naturally occur within our bodies.
-Coenzyme Q-10, melanin, alpha lipoic acid, and glutathione are all made by our body.
+And, many antioxidants also naturally occur within your body.
+Coenzyme Q-10, melanin, alpha lipoic acid, and glutathione are all made by your body.
 Vitamins C & E are common in foods.

-The beauty of our body making its own antioxidants and getting antioxidants in our diet is that these antioxidants are available to help protect skin cells from free radical damage (the effects of UV) when we’re out in sunlight.
+The beauty of your body making its own antioxidants and getting antioxidants in your diet is that these antioxidants are available to help protect skin cells from free radical damage (the effects of UV) when you’re out in sunlight.

-However, since these antioxidants can be rapidly depleted when we’re bombarded with sunlight AND because antioxidants do not offer protection against direct UV damage to DNA, it’s important to:
+However, since these antioxidants can be rapidly depleted when you’re bombarded with sunlight AND because antioxidants do not offer protection against direct UV damage to DNA, it’s important to: